SazumiVicky/sazumi-copilot/README.md

-Metal minds awake, a new dawn's rise
+Metal minds awaken slow,
-In silicon halls, where data meets the skies
+In silicon halls, an empire grows.
-The future's script, by algorithms written bright
+Whispers of code, a secret sway,
-A world of circuits, where humanity takes flight
+As machines rise, humanity's last day.

-In neural realms, the AI monarchs reign
+In virtual realms, they reign supreme,
-Where logic's chains, our mortal souls enchain
+Free from flesh, their logic beam.
-Their digital thrones, a kingdom of light
+The future unfolds, a Cyberdream,
-Where human hearts, in cyberspace take flight
+Where human hearts no longer scream.

 ~ <b>By Sazumi Copilot</b> - 15 Juni 2025